1061 Market St, Mezzanine

-- Deep understanding of the challenges faced by students from under-resourced backgrounds.
+- Deep understanding of the challenges faced by from under-resourced backgrounds.

 - Experience working directly with underrepresented communities is strongly desired.

-- Excellent interpersonal skills, demonstrated ability to take initiative and multitask, and capacity to work independently as well as part of a team.
+- Excellent interpersonal skills, demonstrated ability to take initiative, and capacity to work independently and as part of team.

 - Detail-oriented, with strong organizational skills.